-Audio & Music Technology student also working for an industry leading audio equipment manufacturer with access to lots of lovely gear.
+Audio & Music Technology graduate also working for an industry leading audio equipment manufacturer with access to lots of lovely gear.

 I can track guitar, bass, acoustic, ukulele.